rauc/rauc/docs/reference.rst

   The bundle is still mounted at this moment, thus you could access data in it if required.

+``bootloader-custom-backend``
+  This handler will be called to trigger the following actions:

+  * get the primary slot
+  * set the primary slot
+  * get the boot state
+  * set the boot state

+  if a custom bootloader backend is used.
+  See :ref:`sec-custom-bootloader-backend` for more details.

 .. note::
   When using a full custom installation
   (see :ref:`[handler] section <sec-manifest-handler>`)